Marine Link

 (Photo: Republic of Singapore Navy)

-Two large oil tankers were on fire on Friday after colliding near Singapore, the world's biggest refuelling port, with two crew members airlifted to hospital and others rescued from life rafts, authorities and one of the tanker owners said.
+Two large oil tankers were on fire on Friday after colliding near Singapore, the world's biggest refuelling port, with two crew members airlifted to hospital and others rescued from life rafts, authorities and one of the tanker operators said.

-Singapore is Asia's biggest oil trading hub and the world's largest bunkering port.
+Singapore is Asia's biggest oil-trading hub and the world's largest bunkering port.
 Its surrounding waters are vital trade waterways between Asia and Europe and the Middle East and among the busiest global sea lanes.

 The Singapore-flagged tanker Hafnia Nile and the Sao Tome and Principe-flagged tanker Ceres I were about 55 km (34 miles) northeast of the Singaporean island of Pedra Branca on the eastern approach to the Singapore Straits, the Maritime and Port Authority of Singapore (MPA) said.